iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> When you log in to check the app out it go to a black screen where you can not see it<br> :date: __2021-07-11 01:53:17__

+> This app worked great on my pixel 2, but will not work at all on look at all on my Galaxy S galaxy S21.
+I downloaded the latest version..
+Can you update please?<br> :date: __2021-07-11 00:30:16__

+> I've used this since it launched last September.
+Today, it starts loading then goes to a blue screen.
+Uninstalled & reinstalled, restarted phone (Galaxy A20), signed out& back in w/Google, bluetooth is on...totally stumped and frustrated.<br> :date: __2021-07-10 20:43:50__

 > Usable.
 But this app *could* be so much more.<br> :date: __2021-05-01 11:32:47__